 I’m going through all this emphasis of explaining it now because I still remember being on set, and motherfuckers are like, “Yo, what the fuck are you doing?!?
 Pointing the finger?!?”
 I’m like, trust me.
 I knew we was gonna cut that shit together and you would still get it.
 It’s like little kids – bang, nigga, you’re dead!
 And it was an ill thing that I went there, but I felt strong about it.
 Because the [rules of the network had led to folks] butchering videos.

-What are your other recollections of working with Guru and Premier?
+your other recollections of working with Guru and Premier?

 Fab 5 Freddy: I remember Preemo being a stickler that I had to get a shot of him doing those scratches.
 So that was one of the last two set-ups we did it.
 We had one turntable going and I had Preemo do those little things with his hands where we could cut the scratches in.
 I remember Preemo and Guru – they had total trust and confidence in me because they knew my steez and knew who I was.